Are you searching for an online mind map maker? Are you overwhelmed by the range of choices and the different lists of what is the “best”?

 3. Filter by icon

-Most mind map maker software can mark topics on a map with an icon.
+Most mind map software can mark topics on a map with an icon.
 Some will let you filter the map to show only the topics with a specific icon.

 When creating mind maps, some things are easy to put in the “right place”.
-You can find or create a home on the map and navigate to them again without much trouble.
-But other ideas are harder to pin down and might apply in multiple places across your map.
+You can find or create a home on the map and navigate to it again without much trouble.
+However, other ideas are harder to pin down and might apply in multiple places across your map.
 For example, there might be ten things in a project management map that you know will cause problems later.
 Trying to design your map around this status could make it hard to organize things clearly.
 Icons are a perfect solution.
 You can mark topics on the map with an icon for “trouble ahead”, so that you easily spot them when you view the map.

 Unfiltered, it can be hard to find icons on a large map.